Guimoye/cwac-wakeful/README.markdown

         android:resource="@xml/wakeful"/>
     </receiver>

-(note that you will need the `RECEIVE_BOOT_COMPLETED` permission as well)
+5. Add the `RECEIVE_BOOT_COMPLETED` permission to your manifest.

-5. When you wish to manually set up the alarms (e.g., on first run of your app), create an instance of your `AlarmListener` and call `scheduleAlarms()` on the `WakefulIntentService` class, passing in the `AlarmListener` and a `Context` (e.g.,
+6. When you wish to manually set up the alarms (e.g., on first run of your app), create an instance of your `AlarmListener` and call `scheduleAlarms()` on the `WakefulIntentService` class, passing in the `AlarmListener` and a `Context` (e.g.,